bitovi/academy/src/technology-consulting/6-building-rapport.md

 After the pilot, it’s important to analyze the outcomes and refine the implementation plan based on feedback.

 - **Evaluate pilot outcomes:** Analyze the results of the pilot against the established goals to determine its success.
 Look for improvements in key metrics and overall user experience.
-- **Gather improvement suggestions:** Collect feedback from pilot participants to identify areas for further improvement.
-Use this input to fine-tune your approach.
-- **Revise implementation plan:** Adjust the implementation plan based on pilot feedback to ensure optimal results during full-scale rollout.
+- **Revise implementation plan:** Adjust the implementation plan based on the pilot outcomes to ensure optimal results during full-scale rollout.
 Incorporate lessons learned to avoid potential pitfalls.

 Tips and techniques: